pfsense/docs/source/interfaces/multi-link-ppp-mp-mlppp.rst

 Multi-Link PPP (MP/MLPPP)
 =========================

-Multilink PPP (MP or MLPPP) is included in pfSense and is known to work with a number of providers.
+Multilink PPP (MP or MLPPP) is included in pfSense® software and is known to work with a number of providers.

 A simple MLPPP connection requires only two tasks: